sdpython/onnx-diagnostic/_doc/cmds/validate.rst

 +++++++++++++++++++++++++++

 It used to investigate issues or scenarios.
-It is usually very strict and fails everytime it falls in one unexpected situation.
+It is usually very strict and fails every time it falls in one unexpected situation.
 It call :func:`experimental_experiment.torch_interpreter.to_onnx`.
 Some useful environment variables to set before running the command line.